alban-read/M1-MICRO-FORTH/M1MicroForth.md

 Caution

-If you forget a word that other words use, they will fail, and even stranger things will happen when another word gets created in the slot it used to have.
+If you forget a word that other words use, they will fail, and even stranger things may happen if another word gets created in the slot it used to have.

 **FINAL^**